yNEX/MHW_decoExportCompare/README.md

 Tailored for [MHW Decorations Export Files](https://github.com/yNEX/mhw_decos_csv_advanced), this tool streamlines the comparison of differences between exports.
 Quickly discern variations, and export the results to Excel, text, or a command-line table.
 It highlights new decorations and shows how many are added for existing ones, together with the quantity.

 # Usage
+After installing Python run `pip install -r {path to requirements.txt}`.<br>
+Now you can run the script in your terminal by running `python decoCompare.py`
 ```
 Usage: decoCompare.py [options] <old_export> <new_export>